-Fifteen clinical studies have been or are being conducted in several advanced tumour types with a total of 486 patients treated with talimogene laherparepvec as of 22 September 2015.
-To date Austria, France, Italy, the United Kingdom and Poland have been the only European countries to participate in the talimogene laherparepvec clinical programme, where it was considered 'contained use'.
+Ten clinical studies have been or are being conducted in several advanced tumour types with a total of 430 patients treated with talimogene laherparepvec as of 05 May 2014.
+To date Austria, Italy, Poland and the United Kingdom are European countries participating in the talimogene laherparepvec clinical programme, where it was considered 'contained use'.